 Explore the San Pedro Square Market

 San Pedro Square Market is a popular public food market with dozens of different food stalls, bars, and cafes.
-It's a great place to take visitors and family, because everyone in the group can get something they want.
-For food, I like Pizza Bocca Lupo, Loteria Taco, and Arepa Swing.
-For drinks, I like the Market Beer Company (a craft beer bottle shop with a few hard to find and local beers on tap) and B2 Coffee.Continue to 9 of 10 below.
+It's a great place to take visitors and family because everyone in the group can get something they want.

 Beyond San Pedro Square Market, Downtown San Jose has lots of excellent places to eat, drink, and meet.
-Many of the city's restaurants are clustered from Market Street to 3rd St and from Santa Clara down to William Street.
-Some of my favorites Downtown restaurants and pubs are Nemea Greek Taverna, Mezcal, Picasso's, Original Gravity Public House, and Good Karma Cafe.
+Many of the city's restaurants are clustered from Market Street to 3rd St, and from Santa Clara down to William Street.
+Some favorite Downtown restaurants and pubs are Nemea Greek Taverna, Mezcal, Picasso's, Original Gravity Public House, and Good Karma Cafe.